Radio Forth

 Radio Forth is a group of two Independent Local Radio stations serving Edinburgh, Lothians and Fife.
 Radio Forth is owned and operated by Bauer, based at studios in Edinburgh and forms part of Bauer's Hits Radio network and Greatest Hits Radio network of local stations.

 History

-Radio Forth was launched on 22 January 1975 by current chairman Richard Findlay, whose opening speech included the words: This, for the very first time, is Radio Forth.
+Radio Forth was launched on 22 January 1975 on 194 metres medium wave (1548 kHz) by Richard Findlay, whose opening speech included the words: This, for the very first time, is Radio Forth.
 The first presenter on air was breakfast show host Steve Hamilton.
-Other presenters included Steve Jack, Bill Torrance on the day time shows including drive time slot and also had a special night time slots including a once a week show for the public to call into the show and discuss their issues and problems.
-The station is also well known for its Radio Forth charity auctions where it auctioned off donated item, services and what have you with all the funds raised going to a local charity or providing much needed funds for causes throughout the broadcast area.
+Other presenters included Steve Jack, Bill Torrance on the daytime shows (including drivetime) and also had special nighttime slots including a once-a-week show for the public to call into the show and discuss their issues and problems.
+The station is also well known for its Radio Forth charity auctions where it auctioned off donated items, services and what have you with all the funds raised going to a local charity or providing much-needed funds for causes throughout the broadcast area.